bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @DGriffin91</div>

 We've added some basic control over color grading parameters such as exposure, gamma, "pre-tonemapping saturation", and "post-tonemapping saturation".
-These can be configured per-camera using the new [`ColorGrading`] component.
+These can be configured per camera using the new [`ColorGrading`] component.

 [`ColorGrading`]: https://docs.rs/bevy/0.10.0/bevy/render/view/struct.ColorGrading.html